The Public and Community Psychiatry Fellowship Prepares Future Mental Health Leaders

-Our Public and Community Psychiatry Fellowship mission statement is “To develop the clinical, management and administrative skills necessary to be effective leaders in public and community mental health settings.”
+Our Public and Community Psychiatry Fellowship’s mission is “to develop the clinical, management, and administrative skills necessary to be effective leaders in public and community mental health settings.”

 - Individual supervision

-- Lifelong access to mentorship and supervision from faculty and alumni
+- Lifelong access to mentorship and supervision from faculty [link to faculty page] and alumni

 - Presentations by leaders in a variety of public and mental health settings

-- Presentations that apply management and leadership concepts to the field placement, including several projects
+- Presentations that apply management and leadership concepts to the fellows’ clinical placement, including several projects

 - Site visits to key settings to help solidify core concepts

-- Weekly didactic seminars covering a core academic curriculum
+- Weekly didactic [link to didactics page] seminars covering a core academic curriculum

 Life in Cleveland Has So Much to Offer